mietek/halcyon-website/pages/about/index.md

 Halcyon is built with [_bashmenot_](http://bashmenot.mietek.io/), a library of functions for safer shell scripting in [GNU _bash_](http://gnu.org/software/bash/).

-See the [_bashmenot_ programmer’s reference](http://bashmenot.mietek.io/reference/) for a detailed description of each available function, complete with usage examples.
+Additional information is available in the [_bashmenot_ programmer’s reference](http://bashmenot.mietek.io/reference/).

 ### Installation